aaronights/aarond.me/src/pages/blog/aspergers.md

 These days I have to fight back against staring too much.
 It's a tough balancing act!
 I'm better than I was, but know for sure I will always be making progress for the rest of my life.
 I thought I had conquered this, but recent life experiences prove otherwise.

-I spoke recently about how I’m very hold or cold on things, and can’t always grasp a middle ground.
+I spoke recently about how I’m very hot or cold on things, and can’t always grasp a middle ground.
 This applies to conversations.
 I find it hard to follow a conversation if it's a topic I can't… grasp.
 It makes me so uncomfortable when trying to chat about something with someone that I just can't grasp and keep in my head.
 What should I say?
 Should I ask a question?
 Try to contribute?
 Should I sympathise?
 Was that a joke?
 Are you enjoying it?

 On the other hand, if it's a conversation I'm into: Woah!
 You can't shut me up.
 It's actually quite a rush when that conversational volley gets going, but I can get carried away.
 I'll dominate the conversation and just talk endlessly with wild enthusiasm.
 If I find something really exciting or interesting, I have a tendency to repeat myself.